shossain/smolagents/docs/source/en/conceptual_guides/react.md

 ![Framework of a React Agent](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/open-source-llms-as-agents/ReAct.png)

-We implement two versions of ToolCallingAgent:
+We implement two versions of agents:
-- [`ToolCallingAgent`] generates tool calls as a JSON in its output.
+- [`CodeAgent`] is the preferred type of agent: it generates its tool calls as blobs of code.
-- [`CodeAgent`] is a new type of ToolCallingAgent that generates its tool calls as blobs of code, which works really well for LLMs that have strong coding performance.
+- [`ToolCallingAgent`] generates tool calls as a JSON in its output, as is commonly done in agentic frameworks.
+We incorporate this option because it can be useful in some narrow cases where you can do fine with only one tool call per step: for instance, for web browsing, you need to wait after each action on the page to monitor how the page changes.

 > [!TIP]
 > We also provide an option to run agents in one-shot: just pass `single_step=True` when launching the agent, like `agent.run(your_task, single_step=True)`